 Play hard, clean harder.
 Game controllers and consoles can get particularly dirty.

 When cleaning them, start by dusting off the console with a microfiber cloth or a Swiffer Duster.
 Then clean the console with a microfiber cloth dampened with water.
-To clean the crevices, dip a cotton swab into water.
+To clean the crevices, use a cotton swab dipped in water.

-For controllers, a mixture of part water-part isopropyl alcohol on a microfiber cloth will do the trick.
+For controllers, a mixture of water and isopropyl alcohol on a microfiber cloth will do the trick.
 Wipe the controller thoroughly and use a cotton swab for small spaces.

 Smart Watches / Fitness Trackers